giraffi/giraffi_metrics-tutorial/README.md

 ###Install collectd

 Please refer to the [collectd installation guide](http://collectd.org/download.shtml).
-The version of collectd must be higher than 5.0.
+The version of collectd must be higher than or equal to 5.0.

 ###Configuration